 }

-Running the same test will give you the response of the POST request:
+Running the test will give you the response of the POST request: